 Cult member Makoto Hirata was also jailed in 2014 for the abduction of a 68-year-old man and his involvement in two bomb attacks.

-The group went underground after Tokyo, but did not disappear, eventually renaming itself Aleph.
+The group went underground after the Tokyo attack, but did not disappear, eventually renaming itself Aleph.

 Joyu claimed to have distanced his group from worship of Asahara.